keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
 2018-06-11|Extra Giacomonday.
-Topic to be decided yet 2018-06-18|Origin of life: a virgo?
+The effect of having no topic on Giacomondays 2018-06-18|Origin of life: a virgo?
 The effect of the zodiac on early replicator formation 2018-07-02|?
 2018-07-16|?